-• With regard to the suggestion that penalty reductions be retained for those violations that are not serious violations about which the employer knew or should have known, Oregon OSHA notes that very few penalties are assessed for other-than-serious violations, and those very few penalties are frequently assessed at the minimum.
+With regard to the suggestion that penalty reductions be retained for those violations that are not serious violations about which the employer knew or should have known, Oregon OSHA notes that very few penalties are assessed for other-than-serious violations, and those very few penalties are frequently assessed at the minimum.
 Serious violations can be cited and sustained only if Oregon OSHA concludes (and can demonstrate) that the employer knew or should have known about the hazard.
 For this reason, Oregon OSHA

-&lt;sup>34 December 14, 2011 letter from Timothy Gauthier of the Oregon-Columbia Chapter of the National Electrical Contractors Association.
+34 December 14, 2011 letter from Timothy Gauthier of the Oregon-Columbia Chapter of the National Electrical Contractors Association.

-&lt;sup>35 See, for example, the December 12, 2011 letter from Debra Dunn of the Oregon Trucking Association, (which suggests that such violations are lesser violations with less impact on employee safety) and the December 9, 2011 letter from J.L.
+35 See, for example, the December 12, 2011 letter from Debra Dunn of the Oregon Trucking Association, (which suggests that such violations are lesser violations with less impact on employee safety) and the December 9, 2011 letter from J.L.
 Wilson of Associated Oregon Industries (which specifically suggests that a 10 percent reduction be retained).

-&lt;sup>36 See, for example, the December 2, 2011 letter and oral comments from Randall Hledik of Wildish Construction and the December 7, 2011 letter from Elliot Lapidus of the Oregon Columbia Chapter of the Associated General Contractors.
+36 See, for example, the December 2, 2011 letter and oral comments from Randall Hledik of Wildish Construction and the December 7, 2011 letter from Elliot Lapidus of the Oregon Columbia Chapter of the Associated General sees no reason to maintain a penalty reduction for a category of penalties that does not, as a practical matter, exist - those violations where the employer did not know and could not reasonably be expected to know about the hazard.

-&lt;sup>37 See, for example, the December 14, 2011 letter from Shelley Latin of Legal Aid Services of Oregon and Nargess Shadbeh of Oregon Law Center.
+37 See, for example, the December 14, 2011 letter from Shelley Latin of Legal Aid Services of Oregon and Nargess Shadbeh of Oregon Law Center.